stephane-caron/mc-lmpc-walkgen/README.md

 ## Usage

-There are three Python scripts you can run:
+There are three subfolders in this repository, corresponding to different Sections of the paper:

-- [staircase/walk.py](/staircase/walk.py) walks the humanoid model around a circular staircase with tilted stepping stones.
-Supporting contact forces are computed at each time instant: in case of failure, the skyblue background becomes red.
-When supporting forces are found again, the red background takes a "tainted" color between red and blue.
+- Section IV: [cones/](cones/) contains scripts to display and play with the COM acceleration cones
-- [sep/comparison.py](/sep/comparison.py) compares computation times for four different algorithms calculating the static-equilibrium polygon (see the Appendix of the paper).
-Requires [IPython](https://ipython.org/) in order to use the ``%timeit`` function.
+- Section VI: [staircase/](staircase/) walks the humanoid model around a circular staircase with tilted stepping stones
-- [sep/figure2.py](/sep/figure2.py) generates Figure 2 from the paper.
+- Appendix: [sep/](sep/) compares four algorithms calculating the static-equilibrium polygon

 Due to the copyright problem, we cannot release the COLLADA model ``HRP4R.dae`` used to produce the accompanying video.
 We have replaced it with the